yandextaxitech/binaryprefs/README.md

         );
 ```

-`Preferences.java` is child of `SharedPreferences.java` from android standard library.
+`Preferences.java` this is a child of `SharedPreferences.java` from android standard library.
 That means compatibility with parent interface.
 Also that means you can use this
-preferences implementation as before because behaviour an contract is fully identical.
+preferences implementation as before because behaviour and contract is fully respected.

 ## Roadmap